mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 Another opportunity involved choice and design of game assets that allowed the expression of identity or a designed element - for example graphics, audio or a written message to appear at various stages of the game.

-Graphics in particular seemed to be driven by home cultures.
-One example is that of Sh and th using a g background graphics in 2019-03-18-th_sh -
+#### Graphics in particular seemed to be driven by home cultures.

+Mi's interactions around graphics creation

 The incorporation of the graphic was relatively quick and easy change to make the game but had a significant factor in the affect towards the game [erikssonUsingGameplayDesign2019;]
 - cultivativing a sense of ownership